sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 The Microsoft Azure platform is updated on a continuous basis.
 It is difficult to pinpoint a time for new improvements, so WideWorld Importers is focusing on the current state of Microsoft Azure, with an eye on some of the larger improvements that have been made recently.
 <p></p>

 > Since Microsoft Azure and the Azure Data Platform are constantly updated, there are improvements that are not included in this Module.
-You can keep track of these changes in a few locations, such as the <a href="https://azure.microsoft.com/en-us/updates/">Azure Updates feed</a>, the <a href="https://learn.microsoft.com/en-us/azure/azure-sql/database/doc-changes-updates-release-notes-whats-new?view=azuresql">Azure SQL Database "What's New" page<a></a>, and the <a href="https://www.youtube.com/results?search_query=data+exposed">Data Exposed video channel</a>.
+You can keep track of these changes in a few locations, such as the <a href="https://azure.microsoft.com/en-us/updates/">Azure Updates feed</a>, the <a href="https://learn.microsoft.com/en-us/azure/azure-sql/database/doc-changes-updates-release-notes-whats-new?view=azuresql">Azure SQL Database "What's New" page<a></a>, and the <a href="https://www.youtube.com/results?search_query=data+exposed">Data Exposed video channel</a>, as well as the <a href="https://techcommunity.microsoft.com/t5/azure-sql-blog/azure-sql-news-update-a-year-in-review/ba-p/3034023">"Year In Review" Posts on the Azure SQL Blog</a>.

 Wide World Importers does have a basic understanding of the Microsoft Azure Platform, and has deployed database offerings in the past.
 If you are new to these topics, consult the following references:
 <p></p>